STELLA-LYE/tp/docs/UserGuide.md

 ### <span id='feature-add'> Adding a student: `add` </span>

-You can add a student to the list, keeping track of all student details easily.
+Adds a student to the list, so that you can keep track of all student details easily.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL y/YEAR m/MAJOR tg/TELEGRAM_HANDLE [r/REMARK] [g/Group]`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL y/YEAR m/MAJOR tg/TELEGRAM_HANDLE [r/REMARK] [g/GROUP]`

 Examples: